 The CogSci Apps Corp. founders have been designing and implementing tools to test psychological hypotheses since 2002.
 Several of these tools have been used at Simon Fraser University and other universities (e.g., Prof. Phil Winne’s extensive nStudy system; PDF).

 CogZest transferred ownership of the intellectual property related to mySleepButton to CogSci Apps Corp. in 2014. mySleepButton is the sole property of CogSci Apps Corp.
-Whereas Beaudoin is an Adjunct Professor of Cognitive Science and of Education at Simon Fraser University, and performs research related to this software at SFU, the information presented on this web site belongs to CogSci Apps Corp. and is not intended to represent SFU in any way.
+Whereas Beaudoin has academic affiliations, the information presented on this web site belongs to CogSci Apps Corp. and is not intended to represent those institutions in any way.